ovh/docs/pages/cloud/private-cloud/nsx_edge_enable_disable_after_update/guide.en-sg.md

 ---
-title: "How to edit the HA function of an NSX Edge"
+title: "How to edit the HA function of an NSX-v Edge"
 slug: enable-disable-nsx-edge-after-update
 section: NSX-v
 order: 10